-When the meringue is very stiff sieve over the cocoa and gently drop the chocolate chunks in.
+When the meringue is very stiff and holds a peak, sieve over the cocoa and gently drop the chocolate chunks in.

 Fold in carefully with a metal spoon making scooping motions up and through the mixture so as not squish the air out of the meringues although it is quite a stable mixture so don’t worry too much.
 Just be light handed.

 Tip out the meringue mixture onto a lined baking tray and form into a round disc about 9 “.
 You could draw out the circle on your baking paper for easiness.

 Form into a pavlova shape ready to hold the cream and raspberries later.
 I shape the outside edges to stand a tiny bit higher to hold the cream later.